 What is oral cancer?

-Oral cancer is a persistent, non-stopping growth or sore in and around the mouth.
+Oral cancer is a persistent growth or sore in and around the mouth.
 Lips, cheeks, tongue, sinuses, throat, floor, and roof of the mouth are all affected.
-Cancer can, however, be fatal if it is not detected and treated early.
+Cancer can be fatal if not detected and treated early.
 The dentist performs oral screening as part of routine dental exams.

 How does oral cancer develop?